tomoima525/Release-Drafter-Demo/README.md

 # Release-Drafter-Demo

-Sample repo that demonstrates using Release Drafter and PR labeler to automatically generate release notes when PRs get merged into master
+A sample repo that demonstrates using Release Drafter and PR labeler to automatically generate release notes when PRs get merged into master.

 # How it works?
 - Make a PR